This gluten-free Cauliflower Parmesan recipe makes for an easy vegetarian weeknight meal. Use store-bought garlic pasta sauce for quick assembly.

-Coming up with more plant-based, hearty dinners that leaves my Oklahoma meat-and-potatoes husband feeling like he “ate” something can be somewhat difficult.
+Coming up with more plant-based, hearty dinners that leave my Oklahoma meat-and-potatoes husband feeling like he "ate" something can be somewhat difficult.

-With winter weather causing comfort-food cravings, (okay, it’s been in the 70’s for the last week!) this has been a challenge I am happy to accept.
+With winter weather causing comfort-food cravings, this has been a challenge I am happy to accept.

 - salt and pepper

 - 3 cups garlic pasta sauce about 25 oz